karlmoad/TroopTreasurer/README.md

 $ make
 ```

-<u>QT_CMAKE_DIR</u> argument is supplied ot cmake to direct it to where the Qt cmake configuration is located on the file system.
+**QT_CMAKE_DIR** argument is supplied to cmake to direct it to where the Qt cmake configuration is located on the file system.

-**One final note:**  I develope and work on Apple platforms, the build and execution of the project has been tested and verified to work on OSX 10.14 and above.
+**One final note:**  I work mainly on Apple platforms, the build and execution of the project has been tested and verified to work on OSX 10.14 and above.
 While I have made attempts in the project to accomidate windows platforms this largely remains untested and is not verified to work fully.